What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 The body moves – but without performance pressure.

-This form of movement demonstrably lowers stress hormones and supports the formation of mood-lifting neurotransmitters in the brain.
+This form of movement has been shown to lower stress hormones and support the production of mood-boosting neurotransmitters in the brain.

 2. Nature calms the nervous system

-The sight of plants, leaves and natural structures has a demonstrably relaxing effect on the human nervous system.
+The sight of plants, leaves, and natural structures has a proven relaxing effect on the human nervous system.

 In environmental psychology, this is referred to as "restorative landscapes" – environments that reduce mental exhaustion and restore attention.